NyagahBrian/Phase-1-project/README.md

 Plotting statistical data to draw insights

 Documentation of the whole process

-Recommendations
+RECOMMENDATIONS.

-I would recommend Microsoft campany to produce the following movies which generated the highest revenues both worldwide and domestically:
+ I highly recommend Microsoft to major in the production of the following movies which generated the highest incomes.

-> Avatar

-> Star Wars Ep.
-VII: The force Awakens

-> Avengers:Infinity War
-I would recommend the above movies to be released in December which generated the highest domestic and worldwide revenue.

-I would recommend Microsoft to produce a lot of Drama genres, Documentary and Comedy since these three, in the order, recorded highest number of vo
+ Star Wars: The Force Awakens.
+ Black Panther.
+ Avengers